 Boracay is a small island with some of the best Philippines honeymoon hotels!
 If you’re looking for a private beach honeymoon, Punta Bunga Beach, Banyugan Beach and Lapuz Lapuz Beach are secluded and exclusive for guests staying at the Shangri-La and Fairways and Bluewater Resort.
 White Beach is another Boracay honeymoon hotspot, try staying close to station 1, as vendors are forbidden to hassle you on the beach here.
 There are far fewer people in station 1, with much more privacy compared to station 2 and 3 on Boracay’s White Beach.

 The incredible Discovery Shores and Sea Wind Resort are located in station 1 on Boracay’s White Beach, where you will see one of the best sunsets on the island!
 If you’re after an adventure honeymoon at the beach, Balabag Beach offers kite surfing and White beach has all the water activities you can think of.
-To save on your accommodation in Boracay use this link for $20 AUD off with booking.com.
-Airbnb is big on Boracay, and you can find some awesome Boracay accommodation at super affordable prices.
-Follow this link for $35 free credit.
+To save on your accommodation in Boracay here is $20 AUD off with booking.com.
+Airbnb is big on Boracay, and you can find some awesome Boracay accommodation at super affordable prices, here is $35 free credit.

 Honeymoon Philippines: Palawan Island